 Who sells on each platform?

-The differences in seller types are illustrated in the chart above.
 The largest group of sellers on Amazon are those whose annual sales volumes range from $100K – $1M, followed by smaller sellers in the $10K – $100K range.
 About the same percentage in that range comprise the largest group of sellers on eBay.
 And while eBay does have a significant number of sellers in the larger-volume category, an even higher percentage are those who sell < $10K worth of products each year.
 If your annual volume is in the $10K – $100K range, you’re in the sweet spot for both.

 Another interesting trend regarding sellers on Amazon is the gradual rise in market share for third-party sellers.
 Between 2007 and 2018, their share of paid units sold on the platform essentially doubled.